-Preliminary Findings Regarding a Signficant Modification to a Part 70 Operating Permit for Ingredion Incorporated Indianapolis Plant in Marion County
+Preliminary Findings Regarding a Significant Modification to a Part 70 Operating Permit for Ingredion Incorporated Indianapolis Plant in Marion County

-Significant Permit Modification No.: 097-36989-00042
+Significant Source Modification No.: 097-40296-00042 Significant Permit Modification No.: 097-40627-00042

-The Indiana Department of Environmental Management (IDEM) has received an application from Ingredion Incorporated Indianapolis Plant, located at 1515 South Drover Street, Indianapolis, IN, 46221, for a significant modification of its Part 70 Operating Permit issued on September 22, 2015.
-If approved by IDEM's Office of Air Quality (OAQ), this proposed modification would allow Ingredion Incorporated to make certain changes at its existing source.
-Ingredion Incorporated has applied to include practically enforceable limits in the permit to limit HAPs below major source thresholds.
+The Indiana Department of Environmental Management (IDEM) has received an application from Ingredion Incorporated Indianapolis Plant, located at 1515 South Drover Street, Indianapolis, IN 46221, for a significant modification of its Part 70 Operating Permit Renewal issued on September 22, 2015.
+If approved by IDEM's Office of Air Quality (OAQ), this proposed modification would allow Ingredion Incorporated Indianapolis Plant to make certain changes at its existing source.
+Ingredion Incorporated Indianapolis Plant has applied to construct and operate four (4) new bins with a baghouse to the dry starch west (DSW) area.

-This draft Part 70 Significant Permit Modification does not contain any new equipment that would emit air pollutants; however, some conditions from previously issued permits/approvals have been corrected, changed, or removed.
-These corrections, changes, and removals may include Title I changes (e.g., changes that add or modify synthetic minor emission limits).
-This notice fulfills the public notice procedures to which those conditions are subject.
-IDEM has reviewed this application and has developed preliminary findings, consisting of a draft permit and several supporting documents, which would allow for these changes.
+The applicant intends to construct and operate new equipment that will emit air pollutants; therefore, the permit contains new or different permit conditions.
+In addition, some conditions from previously issued permits/approvals have been corrected, changed, or removed.
+These corrections, changes, and removals may include Title I changes (e.g. changes that add or modify synthetic minor emission limits).
+IDEM has reviewed this application and has developed preliminary findings, consisting of a draft permit and several supporting documents, which would allow the applicant to make this change.